Follow TV Tropes

 • I Gave My Word: Belle can see that Scrooge doesn't love her any more and that he intends to stick by their engagement only because he sees it as a contract he's bound to.
 She decides it's better for them both if she releases him from the obligation.

-• I Hate Past Me: Upon witnessing them firsthand, Scrooge is decidedly not proud of his past self's actions.
+• I Hate Past Me: Upon witnessing his past self's firsthand, Scrooge is decidedly not proud of what he's done.

 • Incorruptible Pure Pureness: Fred, Bob Cratchit, and Tiny Tim compete to see who best exemplifies this.
 Fred is always jovial, Bob is a good man caught with a terrible boss, and Tiny Tim is purely innocent in every respect.

 • Improbable Infant Survival: Double Subversion.
-Christmas Present considers it a serious likelihood that Tiny Tim will die, and Christmas Yet To Come shows Scrooge the future in which this happens, complete with the full emotional repercussions on the Cratchit family.
-However, thanks to Scrooge's Heel–Face Turn, Tiny Tim does not die after all.
+The Ghost of Christmas Present considers it a serious likelihood that Tiny Tim will die from his illness, and the Ghost of Christmas Yet To Come shows Scrooge the Bad Future in which this happens, complete with the full emotional repercussions on the Cratchit family.
+It's mentioned that whatever Tiny Tim is sick with, it's not inherently fatal; it's just that the Cratchit family is too poor to afford the treatment for it.
+However, thanks to Scrooge's Heel–Face Turn and giving Bob Cratchit a rise, Tiny Tim gets the treatment after all and lives.

 • Informed Poverty: Scrooge considers his nephew Fred to be "poor"; in reality Fred, while not wealthy, lives a comfortable middle-class life and makes at least enough to afford a live-in housemaid.
 This shows us how stingy Scrooge is.

-• Intangible Time Travel: Actually, just shadows of things that had been, are, and will be happening.
+• Intangible Time Travel: While Scrooge travels through time to the past, the immediate future and the Bad Future, the things the spirits show him are just shadows of things that had been, are, and will be happening.

 • Ironic Echo: